 - Height limits.
 Usually 30–35’ for R-1.
 Lakefront lots often trigger bluff overlay rules.

 - Tree preservation.
-Minnetonka and parts of Edina have meaningful tree-preservation ordinances that can shape where your addition goes.
+Minnetonka and parts of Orono have meaningful tree-preservation ordinances that can shape where your addition goes.

 Step 3 — Start with a real budget range